RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 It’s not a surprise that hyperparameter has an effect on the performance.
-To me, the key takeaway is that policy gradient class algorithm can be highly sensitive to small change, enough to make it fly or fall if not considered properly.
+To me, the key takeaway is that policy gradient class algorithm can be highly sensitive to small changes, enough to make it fall or fly if not considered properly.

-**Ok it does matter!
-What now?** Like I said earlier, the goal of their paper was to highlight problems regarding reproducibility in DRL publication.
+#### Ok it does matter! ...
+What now?
+Like I said earlier, the goal of their paper was to highlight problems regarding reproducibility in DRL publication.
 As a by-product, they clearly establish that DRL algorithm can be very sensitive to change like environment choice or network architecture.
 I think it also showed